Skip to content

 4. Reduced Confusion: No conflicts between generic "mail" subdomains

-Important: If you have multiple reseller packages on the same MXroute server, you only need ONE numbered subdomain for that entire server.
+If you have multiple reseller subscriptions on the same MXroute server, you only need ONE numbered subdomain for that entire server.

 Example Scenario: